NehaTalwar/Clustering-IRIS-data-in-R/README.md

 It is an Unsupervised Machine Learning Algorithm.
 Essence of Clustering is grouping objects in a way that objects in same cluster are similar to each other than objects in different cluster.
 It is Mainly used in Exploratory Data Analysis.
 K-Means Clustering uses Centroid Based Clustering Algorithm and groups the data based on similar data points .
-In here i have clustered the Iris data both with R and Python to produce 3 clusters as the optimal clusters each time.
+In here i have clustered the Iris data both with R and Python to produce 3 clusters as the optimal number of clusters each time for this particular dataset.